ColeLab/ColeAnticevicNetPartition/README.md

   - Q1-Q6_RelatedParcellation210.L.CorticalAreas_dil_Colors.32k_fs_LR.dlabel.nii - Glasser2016 cortical parcels, left hemisphere
   - Q1-Q6_RelatedParcellation210.R.CorticalAreas_dil_Colors.32k_fs_LR.dlabel.nii - Glasser2016 cortical parcels, right hemisphere
 - *images* directory
-  - [cortex_Illustration_ColeAnticevicNetpartition_v1.pdf](images/cortex_Illustration_ColeAnticevicNetpartition_v1.pdf) - An illustration of the network partition.
+  - [Figure1.jpg](images/Figure1.jpg) - An illustration of the network partition.
-  - [cortex_Illustration_ColeAnticevicNetpartition_v1.jpg](images/cortex_Illustration_ColeAnticevicNetpartition_v1.jpg) - Same illustration in JPEG format.
   - [cortex_Illustration_ColeAnticevicNetpartition_splithalfvalidation_v1.pdf](images/cortex_Illustration_ColeAnticevicNetpartition_splithalfvalidation_v1.pdf) - An illustration of the split half validation results.
   - [ColeAnticevicHumanNetPartition_animation.gif](images/ColeAnticevicHumanNetPartition_animation.gif) - An animated GIF illustrating the partition across transaxial slices of the S1200 HCP average T1 image.
-- *GSRSubcortex* directory
+- *NoGSRSubcortex* directory
-	- final_LR_subcortex_atlas_subcortexGSR.dlabel.nii - Subcortical parcellation with global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
-This was included due to concern over extensive assignment of subcortical voxels to the visual networks (which GSR reduced).
+	- CortexSubcortex_ColeAnticevic_NetPartition_parcels_v1_LR.dlabel.nii - Subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
+Cortex is also included.
+	-  CortexSubcortex_ColeAnticevic_NetPartition_netassignments_v1_LR.dlabel.nii- Same as above, but at the network assignment level (rather than level of individual parcels).
 	- subcortex_atlas_ConjunctionGSRnoGSR_n.dlabel.nii - A version of the parcellation based on the conjunction of the GSR and non-GSR versions, for those who wish to only use subcortical voxels with assignments consistent with and without GSR.
-	- subcortex_atlas_subcortexGSR.dlabel.nii - Subcortical parcellation with GSR applied to subcortical voxels as a preprocessing step.
+	- *SeparateHemispheres* directory - Files with hemispheres separated, for subcortical parcellation without global signal regression (GSR) applied to subcortical voxels as a preprocessing step.